tedneward/Research/content/reading/books/game-frame.md

 # Level Eight
+A behavioral game is made up of ten building blocks.

 **Activity:** The activity in a behavioral game is the real-world endeavor that the game is built upon.
 Identifying an activity is as simple as finding an area of focus--something we want players to do more, better, or differently.
 Some good examples of activities include studying, exercising, cooking, painting, brainstorming, relaxing, and so on.
 Activities are verbs; they are the things we do.